Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ambassador Dang Dinh Quy gives a thumbs up after Vietnam won the Security Council election with a record number of votes in June 2019.
 Sitting next to him is Deputy Foreign Minister Le Hoai Trung - Photo: AFP

-Nearly two years after Vietnam successfully completed its term as a non-permanent member of the United Nations Security Council , the moment when the entire General Assembly meeting room with representatives of more than 190 countries applauded endlessly when the record number of votes for Vietnam was announced still made many people proud of the two words Vietnam in the international arena.
+Nearly two years after Vietnam successfully completed its term as a non-permanent member of the United Nations Security Council , the moment the entire General Assembly meeting room with representatives of more than 190 countries applauded endlessly when the record number of votes for Vietnam was announced still made many people proud of the two words Vietnam in the international arena.

-Ambassador Dang Dinh Quy, former Deputy Minister of Foreign Affairs, Head of the Permanent Mission of Vietnam to the United Nations (2018 - 2022), was present at that moment.
+Ambassador Dang Dinh Quy, former Deputy Minister of Foreign Affairs , Head of the Permanent Mission of Vietnam to the United Nations (2018 - 2022), was present at that moment.

 He was also the head of the Vietnamese delegation to the United Nations both times our country assumed the rotating presidency of the Security Council.

-Strong Vietnamese mark
+Bold Vietnamese mark

 - 192/193 is a record number of votes in the 74-year history of the United Nations.
 The countries voted for Vietnam because Vietnam has a very heroic history of fighting against foreign invaders, for the independence and freedom of its people, and also for the common values of humanity.